-Much has been made of the crushing debt that is forcing many students and younger people to file for a Los Angeles bankruptcy.
+Much has been made of the crushing debt that is forcing many students and younger people to file for a Woodland Hills bankruptcy.
 It’s important to note‚ though‚ that it’s not just the students who are finding themselves barely treading water: They’re parents are drowning in debt right along with them.

 L.A. bankruptcy attorneys know that while Congress is debating a back-step on the student loan rate‚ which is set to double from 3.4 percent to 6.8 percent by the beginning of summer‚ now is the time many high school seniors are deciding which college to attend — and parents are deciding how they are going to pay for it.